Community Tree Nurseries

-In fall of 2016, we installed a community gravel bed tree nursery in one of the front planters of the Science Museum of Minnesota, thanks to help from partners at Urban Roots MN, Conservation Corps, Apple, and the wonderful staff from the museum and Saint Paul Forestry.
+In 2016, we installed one of our first gravel bed tree nurseries in front of Science Museum of Minnesota, thanks to support from partners at Urban Roots MN, Conservation Corps, Apple, and the wonderful staff from the museum and Saint Paul Forestry.
+We currently have X gravel beds.

 As we face the impending loss of our ash trees in the Mississippi River corridor, projects like the community gravel bed are helping us to prepare and make proactive decisions about how to best deal with the canopy loss.